| | | |

 Naqsh-e-Jahan Square

-The UNESCO site, Naqsh-e-Jahan Square is the most iconic buildings of Esfahan, among many other historical sites.
 Meant to have a lasting impression on visitors, the mosque and the place are the very pinnacle of Persian architecture, which is already in the leading position of the world.
-Easily recognised as the centre of the city, it is a must visit and must photographed for Instagrammers.
+Easily recognized as the center of the city, it is a must-visit and must photograph for Instagrammers.

 Chehel Sotoun (40th Column Palace)

-Shah Abbas used to host ambassadors from the world at the palace.
-Inside of the royal court, there were spectacular wall paints of wars and peace.
-There are grand wars waged against the Indians and the grand parties for the Ottoman heirs.
-Shah Abbas has taken under his umbrella many Ottoman heirs, who were forced out of their country due to power struggles.
+There were grand wars waged against the Indians and the grand parties for the Ottoman heirs.
+Shah Abbas has taken under his umbrella many Ottoman heirs who were forced out of their country due to power struggles.

 Khaju Bridge

-The ancient royal bridge is now free for the pedestrians as well.
-In parallel to Shi-o-She Po, Khaju Bridge in the past allowed important figures to walk at the upper deck and pedestrians on the lower deck.
 It has an elevated platform connecting waters from two sides of the bridge body.
-The bridge was once a water-preservation project.
-Today it’s a site for people in love to take a stroll.
-At the two sides of the bridge, there are two lion statues, whose eyes reflect the lights from the river bank.
+The bridge was once a water preservation project.
+Today, it’s a site for people in love to take a stroll.
+On the two sides of the bridge, there are two lion statues whose eyes reflect the lights from the river bank.

 Another reason to travel to Esfahan in Iran: all the colours you can find in beautiful mosques